sensu/sensu-docs-legacy/0.12/installing_rabbitmq_debian.md

 ---
-layout: default
+version: '0.12'
+category: Installation
 title: Install RabbitMQ on Debian and Ubuntu
-description: Install RabbitMQ on Debian and Ubuntu
-version: '0.12'
 ---

 # Install RabbitMQ on Debian and Ubuntu